 Herewith I’m almost at the end of this article about Super Dragon Ball Heroes, with which I want to give an overview of the game.
 As said, I have not played it myself so far, so I can’t go too much into details, when it comes to the battles themselves.
 No doubt though, the game with its interactive game play, countless attacks and different modes, invites for many action-loaded hours of fun in front of the double-monitors, but I think, what really puts this game into a spot above others is the ingenious combination of various pop-cultural elements, like the collecting and exchanging of the playing cards, raising and shaping a character and not at least the arrangement of a enthusiastic member community.
-The package as a whole makes it an absorbing and rewarding experience of its own for players and as long as Bandai Namco keeps coming up with new story arcs and characters, the trading card game in this form or another, will have a long way to go 😎.
+The package as a whole makes it an absorbing and rewarding experience of its own for players and as long as Bandai Namco keeps coming up with new story arcs and characters – and as long as they don’t run out of hair colors – the trading card game in this form or another, will have a long way to go 😎

 I hope that those interested into the card game have a chance to check it out in person, however, if this is not possible, below a choice of Dragon Ball Hero and Super Dragon Ball Hero merchandise that you can pick up on amazon.co.jp through their global program.
 You might not be able to use the items on a game, but they still make for nice collectibles in your Dragon Ball collection or are fun to trade with friends (clickable images):